Our Health Teeth Guide: Unlocking the Secrets to Radiant Smiles

 - Water: Staying hydrated is essential for maintaining a healthy mouth.
 Water helps rinse away food particles, encourages saliva production, and keeps the mouth’s pH balanced.

-- Sugar-Free Gum: Chewing sugar-free gum, especially one sweetened with xylitol, can stimulate saliva flow, which helps clean the mouth and neutralize acids produced by bacteria.
+- Sugar-Free Gum: Chewing sugar-free gum, especially one sweetened with xylitol, can stimulate saliva flow, which helps clean the mouth and neutralise acids produced by bacteria.

 - Whole Grains: Whole grains like brown rice, quinoa, and whole wheat bread provide B vitamins and iron, which are important for gum health.